uc-cdis/gen3.org/content/resources/user/using-api.md

     "key_id": "<a-key-uuid>"
     }

-# Import the "requests" python module:
+# Import the "requests" Python module:
 import requests

 # Pass the API key to the Gen3 API using "requests.post" to receive the access token: